gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Regulatory Compliance System
 ```
-agentic workflow for production system with security scanning and audit trails
+agentic natural for production system with security scanning and audit trails
 using DDD optimized for compliance by cross-functional team
 ```